BruceCodesGithub/yarsaw/docs/index.rst

       python3 -m pip install yarsaw

-2. Register for an account at the `Random Stuff API resgistration page`_.
+2. Register for an account at the `Random Stuff API resgistration page <https://api-info.pgamerx.com/register>`_.

 3. Import the module nad create an instance of `Client <client>`